A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Proof of Theorem C

 \begin{Proposition} Let $p\in U$ be a generalized cuspidal edge singular point of a $C^r$-map $f:U\to \R^3$.
 Suppose that there exist an isometry $T$ of $\R^3$ fixing $f(p)$ and a neighborhood $V$ of $p$ such that $T\circ f(V)\subset f(U)$.
 If $T$ is not the identity map, then one of the following two cases occurs: \begin{enumerate} \item $T$ is the reflection with respect to the limiting tangent plane $\Pi_0$ at $p$, and the singular set image of $f$ lies in $\Pi_0$.
 Moreover, the limiting normal curvature of $f$ vanishes at $p$. \item $T$ is the reflection with respect to the normal plane $\Pi_1$ or the $180^\circ$-rotation with respect to the co-normal line $l_2:=\Pi_0\cap \Pi_1$ at $p$.
 In addition, the connecting map $\psi$ is a $C^r$-involution interchanging the orientation of the singular curve. \end{enumerate} \end{Proposition}

 \begin{proof} We may assume that $f(s,t)$ is the parametrization of $f$ as in Lemma \ref{lem:00}.
-As seen in the proof of Theorem B, there exists a local $C^r$-diffeomorphism $\psi$ on a neighborhood of $p$ such that $T\circ f\circ \psi=f$ such that
+Since $s$ is the arc-length parametrization of $C$ and $t$ is the half-arc-length parametrization of each sectional cusp, as seen in the proof of Theorem B, there exists a local $C^r$-diffeomorphism $\psi$ on a neighborhood of $p$ such that $T\circ f\circ \psi=f$ and

 where $e_1,\,\, e_2\in \{+,-\}$.
 Then $ \gamma(s):=(s,0) $ parametrizes the singular set of $f$.
 By Proposition \ref{thm:main1}, the co-normal direction of $f$ at $p$ is a $1$-eigenvector of $T$.
 Since $p$ is of type I, $\gamma'(0)$ is linearly independent of the null-direction of $f$ at $p$.
 We set $\hat \gamma(s):=f\circ \gamma(s)$.